TRineheart98/SchoolProjects/README.md

     User Interaction:
         The program outputs the count of words longer than five characters and any error messages directly to the console for user feedback.

+## **C# Threading Program:**

+This C# program demonstrates multithreading by creating and executing multiple threads.
+It showcases how to manage threads, handle exceptions within threads, and count the total number of threads used during the program’s execution.

+Files and Structure

+    Program.cs: Implements the core logic of the program, including:
+        Creating and starting threads.
+        Using a custom Write() method to print messages from each thread.
+        Counting the total number of threads used and displaying it to the user.

+Core Features

+    Multithreading:
+        The program creates and starts two threads (Thread t and Thread t2) using lambda expressions.
+        Each thread is responsible for printing a unique message to the console, and the Join() method ensures that the main thread waits for the completion of each created thread.

+    Thread-Safe Operations:
+        The program uses a try-catch block within the Write() method to handle any potential exceptions that occur during thread execution.
+        The threadCount variable is incremented in a thread-safe manner to track how many threads have been used.

+    Thread Identification:
+        Each thread prints its ManagedThreadId, providing a way to uniquely identify the thread responsible for each message.

+Key Concepts and Tools

+    Threading:
+        The program demonstrates the use of the Thread class to create and manage multiple threads.
+        The Start() and Join() methods are used to control thread execution and synchronization.

+    Error Handling:
+        The Write() method uses exception handling to catch and report any errors that occur within the threads, ensuring robust execution.

+    User Interaction:
+        The program outputs messages from each thread and displays the total number of threads used at the end, providing clear feedback to the user.